Omar-eng-sys/Dice-Game/README.md

 - 👨‍💻 Development & Logic: [Eng Omar Nasser]
 - 🎓 Core Project Idea: Based on a challenge from **The App Brewery**.
 - 🛠 Tools Used: HTML5, CSS3, JavaScript.
-- Core Project Idea: Based on a challenge from The App Brewery.
-- 🛠 Tools Used: HTML5, CSS3, JavaScript.